Headergrafik | Anna Heringer

 #OnePlanetOneFamily

-This project is for Tatale community, a sustainable teaching, learning, training and production centre at the northeast of Ghana on the Togo border.
+This project, in collaboration with Lord Zigato, builds upon the vast traditional knowledge of the Tatale community.
+The purpose is a sustainable teaching, learning, training and production centre at the northeast of Ghana on the Togo border.
 It is run by the Salesians with their Don Bosco mission.

 There will be a school to learn sustainable construction techniques such as adobe masonry, rammed earth, timber structures etc., a school for agriculture and the production of local agricultural products, an electrical training centre, domestic economy and healthy nutrition as well as student dorms, a community hall, library and teacher accommodations.
 Through this vocational training the young people are to be enabled to secure the living for the families and to counteract the problem of rural exodus and emigration.